GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2023-12-29 14:46:18 IST
+This content is dynamically generated in Indian Time (IST): 2023-12-29 14:55:27 IST

 Current Weather in Coimbatore:
-Temperature: 27.31 °C
+Temperature: 25.88 °C
-Condition: broken clouds
+Condition: mist